eunicey/eunicey/README.md

 **Hi, I'm Eunice 👋**

-I'm a full stack software engineer who likes building apps that provide a great experience.
-With my background in UX research and science, I have a knack for making complicated data easy to visualize and digest.
-I love learning new tech and gaining new skills.
+I'm a full stack software engineer who is passionate about solving hard problems and doing right by users.
+I never get tired of learning new tech and gaining new skills.
 <br>
 <br>